ratulb/solana_program_and_rust_client/README.md

 Also, programs themselves are stored in accounts - they are marked as executable.
 For more information about account see [here](https://docs.rs/solana-sdk/latest/src/solana_sdk/account.rs.html#22-34).

-> **Note**: There is limit how much storage space(currently 10MB) an account can have and space incurs cost.
+> **Note**: There is limit how much storage space(currently 10MB) an account can have.
+Space incurs cost.
 Incurred cost is paid via rent.
-If we pay
+An account can be rent exempt if it maintains atleast two years worth of rent as balance in its account.
+See more [here](https://docs.solana.com/developing/programming-model/accounts).
+On-chain programs are expected to be rent exempt otherwise they would be purged from the chain.

 The client ensures there is an account available to pay for transactions,